KyleEff/Console-Collection/README.md

 ## Features

-- **View Collection**: View the entire collection of gaming consoles.
+- **View Collection**: Users can view the entire collection of gaming consoles.
+They have the option to sort the consoles by release year or name in both ascending and descending orders.

-- **Edit Collection**: Add new consoles to the collection, remove existing consoles, or edit console information.
+- **Edit Collection**: The program allows users to edit the collection by adding new consoles, removing existing ones, or performing other operations such as loading or saving the collection to/from a file.

-- **Search Collection**: Search for a specific console by name or year.
+- **Search Collection**: Users can search for specific consoles within the collection based on their names or release years.
+This feature helps users quickly locate consoles of interest.

 - **Load/Save Collection**: Load the collection from a file or save the collection to a file for future use.

 ## Usage

-To use the console program, follow these steps:

-1. Run the program.
+Upon running the program, you will be presented with a main menu.
-2. Choose an operation from the main menu:
+Choose an operation to perform:
-   - View Collection
-   - Edit Collection
+- **View Collection**
-   - Search Collection
+- **Edit Collection**
-   - Load Collection From File
-   - Save Collection To File
-   - Exit Program
+- **Exit Program**

-3. Follow the on-screen prompts to perform the chosen operation.
+Follow the on-screen prompts to interact with the program.

+No operations can or will be performed if the collection is empty.
+Either load a collection from file, or enter a Console manually using the interface.

 ## Installation